 Our admissions team will work with you to explore the right payment options based on your needs, ensuring you get the best possible treatment.

-This sober-living residence offers a clean, quiet setting for men who want a fresh start in recovery.
-Housing takes place in a two-storey home with no bunk beds and no more than two housemates per room.
+This recovery residence offers a clean, quiet setting for men who want a fresh start in recovery from addiction and mental health conditions.
+Housing takes place in a 2 story home with no bunk beds and no more than two housemates per room.
 A live-in house manager, trained as a peer specialist, provides daily support and oversight.
 The program welcomes clients age 18 and up, accepts insurance, and uses initial and bi-weekly drug and alcohol screenings to reinforce accountability.

 The home focuses on structured living, supportive community, and clear communication as guiding principles.
 Residents commit to staying substance-free, contributing to household responsibilities, and engaging in a community atmosphere that encourages steady routines and skill-building.
-This environment offers a stable step between treatment and independent sober living, giving individuals space to grow while preparing for the next stage of their recovery.
+This environment offers a stable step between treatment and independent sober living, giving individuals space to grow while preparing for the next stage of their recovery, supporting both addiction and mental health needs.

 Center pricing can vary based on program and length of stay.
 Contact the center for more information.
 Recovery.com strives for price transparency so you can make an informed decision.